ssoehdata/PowerBI_sample_project/README.md

    A short list of some of the data cleaning I performed:

       a) AVG SALARY\
-            I Separated salary values from ranges to average values.
-For example, salaries were given by the paricipants as
-            as ranges e.g. 60K- 100K USD.
-The averages for theses data points were then calculated so that I could represent average salary values from the survey.
+            I Separated salary values from ranges to average values.Salaries were given by the paricipants as ranges (e.g. 60K- 100K USD)./ The averages for theses data points were then calculated so that I could represent average salary values from the survey.